 Athleisure can be a cool and comfortable way to fly—but suiting up in activewear for a day out on the town can be a good way to be pegged as an ugly American.
 Leave the hoodie and running shoes in the hotel room and opt instead for classic staples made from high-performance material.

-A stylish yet waterproof jacket like Ralph Lauren’s Anorak Softshell (my personal favorite travel coat for its hidden hood and huge pockets) is an investment you’ll wear everywhere and can layer for different types of weather.
-For men, the Lauren by Ralph Lauren Men’s Water Repellent Raincoat has a similarly concealed hood in its outer shell, and is fully lined with cotton.
-And instead of track pants and running shoes, comfortable travel jeans and a streamlined sneaker that’s and water-resistant, like Mark Nason Riders, are just as lightweight and cozy.
+A stylish, yet waterproof jacket like Ralph Lauren’s Anorak (my personal favorite travel coat for its hidden hood and huge pockets) is an investment you’ll wear everywhere and can layer for different types of weather.
+For men, the Ralph Lauren Men’s Edgar Raincoat is similarly waterproof.
+And instead of track pants and running shoes, comfortable travel jeans and a streamlined sneaker, like Mark Nason Riders, are just as lightweight and cozy.